Male surfer inside a wave curl with buildings on shore in the background.

 The West Coast’s capital of surf culture

-There’s always something happening in Huntington Beach.
-Every year it hosts tonnes of events, including the US Open of Surfing, the largest surf competition in the world, the Pacific Airshow, several music festivals, and a film festival.
-Just steps from the beach is Pacific City, an outdoor mall with shopping, dining, and an outdoor cinema, and if that’s not your cup of tea then to Surf City Nights, the city’s weekly street fair and farmers’ market.
+There’s always something cool and exciting happening in Huntington Beach.
+Every year it hosts tons of events, including the US Open of Surfing, the largest surf competition in the world, the Pacific Airshow, several music festivals, and a film festival.
+Just steps from the beach is Pacific City, an outdoor mall with shopping, dining, and an outdoor movie theater, and if that’s not your cup of tea then to Surf City Nights, the city’s weekly street fair and farmers’ market.

-With beaches for every level of surf skill and tonnes of surf shops, schools, and competitions, Huntington Beach offers full immersion in California surf culture.
+With beaches for every level of surf skill and tons of surf shops, schools, and competitions, Huntington Beach offers full immersion in California surf culture.
+Wax your board, ride the waves, and enjoy the surfing community vibes.

 Explore Huntington Beach Hotels